raz-jan/documentation/content/applications/finance/fiscal_localizations/mexico.rst

 ~~~~~~~~~~~~~~~~~~~~~

 If the final customer is not sure if they want to have their invoice generated at the exact moment of the sale,
-you can add the option of creating an Receipt with either a QR code or a Five Digit Code in the settings of your Point of Sale Session
+you can add the option of creating an receipt with either a QR code or a five digit code in the settings of your **Point of Sale** session
 in :menuselection:`Point of Sale --> Configuration --> Bills & Receipts` and select :guilabel:`Use QR code on ticket`,
 :guilabel:`Generate a code on ticket` or both.